-Section 1 In order to identify, measure, govern, report internally and control the risks its operations are associated with, a firm shall have a remuneration policy that is in agreement with and promotes an effective risk management and does not encourage excessive risk-taking.
-The remuneration policy shall encompass all employees.
+In order to identify, measure, govern, report internally and control the risks associated with its operations, a firm should have a remuneration policy that is consistent with and promotes an effective risk management and does not encourage excessive risk-taking.
+The remuneration policy should encompass all employees.

 The remuneration policy should be subject to regular reviews to ensure that it develops in conjunction with changes to the firm's situation.
-The firm should base a decision on the design of the remuneration policy on an analysis of how the policy affects the risks the firm is exposed to and how these risks are managed.
+The firm should base a decision about the design of the remuneration policy on an analysis of how the policy affects the risks the firm is exposed to and how these risks are managed.